 - Train: There is no direct train from Heathrow Airport to Leeds.
 This route involves a journey that is difficult with heavy luggage, including changing trains and using the underground.
 The journey will take around three hours and forty minutes.

 - Plane: You may be able to book a connecting flight to Leeds Bradford or Manchester Airports

 London Gatwick Airport

 - Coach: the coach is usually the cheapest option and the journey will take between seven and a half and nine hours.
 You will need to change coaches at London Victoria coach station.
-Coach travel is currently suspended and no services are running until 29 March 2021.
+Coach travel is currently limited.
+Check coach company websites for more information about availability and to book tickets.

 - Train: There are varying routes between Gatwick and Leeds train station that consist of between one and three changes.
 All take around three and a half hours.

 Travelling to your accommodation

 When you arrive in Leeds you may wish to take a taxi to the accommodation that you have arranged for your first night in the city.
 There are permanent taxi ranks at the airport, train and coach stations.
 Alternatively, you can pre-book through Arrow Cars.
 The Uber app also works in Leeds.

 If you are delayed or have problems with your journey, phone your accommodation before you leave the airport or station.

 If you are not able to contact your accommodation, take a taxi to the University's Security Office where staff are available 24 hours a day, every day of the year.